jessy-ledu/jessy-ledu.github.io/_projects/(4) machine-learning-rna-prediction_embedded.md

 ## RNA 2D Folding Modeling

-After exploring the dataset structure and reactivity patterns, the next step is to understand how **RNA secondary structure** contributes to the observed chemical reactivity values.
+After exploring the dataset structure and reactivity patterns, the next step is to understand the interaction between **RNA secondary structure** and the observed chemical reactivity values.
-This section introduces the **folding modeling pipeline**, which predicts structural features that can be incorporated as inputs to learning models.
+This section introduces the **folding modeling pipeline**, which predicts RNA structural features from the training dataset.

 ### Objectives